GreenAI-Uppa/AIPowerMeter/docs/_sources/background/background.rst.txt

 Related work
 ------------

 There are several tools developed to monitor energy consumption of softwares, all based on RAPL and nvidia-smi.
-The `Performance Application Programming Interface <https://icl.utk.edu/papi/>`_ has a long history and is a very complete library to measure numerous aspects of program run.
+The `Performance Application Programming Interface <https://icl.utk.edu/papi/>`_ has a long history and is a very complete library to measure numerous aspects of a program run.
 In the specific field of AI and deep learning, serveral repostories such as `CarbonTracker <https://github.com/lfwa/carbontracker/>`_ and `Experiment Impact Tracker <https://github.com/Breakend/experiment-impact-tracker>`_ propose to compute a carbon footprint of your experiment.
 The development of our own library has started as a fork of this latter project.
 It's aim is to focus on fine grained energy consumption of deep learning models.
-Stay tuned with the `Coca4AI <https://greenai-uppa.github.io/Coca4AI/>`_ for an measurement campaign at the scale of a data center.
+Stay tuned with the `Coca4AI <https://greenai-uppa.github.io/Coca4AI/>`_ for a measurement campaign at the scale of a data center.